 Congratulations!
-You've made it to the final week of your final in-class course at Epicodus!
+You've made it to the final in-class course section at Epicodus!

 You may use your own machine.
-Similar to weekly independent projects and team week, roughly half of students will need to bring their own machine.
-The wifi network will be available all week.
+Similar to team week and the independent projects for each course section, roughly half of students will need to bring their own machine.
+The wifi network will be available during this course section.

 Your project must be completed independently.
-This is likely the project you’ll be presenting at Demo Day.
-Employers attending this event expect to see examples of independent student work.
 While you may discuss, brainstorm, beta test, and advise one another, all code must be written by you, and you alone.

-Similar to the fifth week in previous courses, you’ll present your project in our Thursday trade show.
-Take advantage of this opportunity to practice your pitch for Demo Day, and receive feedback on your MVP.
+Similar to team week in previous courses, you'll present your project in our in-class trade show.
+Take advantage of this opportunity to practice pitching your project and receive feedback on your MVP.

 Plan to spend several minutes addressing the following:

 Project Name and Objective: Why did you choose this project?
 What purpose does it fulfill?

 Demonstration: Show and describe the features of your work.
 Use technical terms and try hard to make this a serious, professional presentation.

 Process: Describe the development process of your project.
 What was your MVP?
 What additional features did you add after fulfilling the requirements of your MVP?
 What features do you still hope to include?

 Challenges: Share the biggest challenges you faced, and how you tackled them.